 Since network domains come in different shapes, sizes, and architectures, there are endless potential combinations for examples.
 Here are a couple of common scenarios:

-A simple, company-wide network domain: Smaller businesses often have a single network domain for their entire operation.
+A simple, company-wide single network domain: Smaller businesses often have a single network domain for their entire operation.
 All users defined by the domain controller may have access to the printers, phones, and other essential devices, but access to other resources might be more limited.
 Users may be granted permission to access domain resources remotely.

 How does a network domain work?